frithnanth/perl6-Math-FFT-Libfftw3/README.md

 A lot.

 The underlying C library provides functions for trasnforming a complex input into a complex output: a c2c transform.
-There are other possibilities: r2c and c2r transforms, and r2r transforms:
+There are other possibilities: r2c and c2r transforms (implemented), and r2r transforms:

-* DFT con real input, complex-Hermitian halfcomplex output
-* DFT con real input, even/odd symmetry (discrete cosine/sine transform: DCT/DST)
+* DFT with real input, even/odd symmetry (discrete cosine/sine transform: DCT/DST)
 * DHT Discrete Hartley Transform

 Besides: